amariichi/LookingGlassGoViewer/README.md

 ### Q&A
 **Q: What is the difference from a normal RGBD image?**

 **A:** Normally, an RGBD image retains 255-level depth information on the right side of the original image.
-In `run.py` included with Depth Pro, the inverse of depth information from 0.1m to 250m is standardized for each pixel, and depths from 0 to 255 are assigned.
+In `run.py` included with Depth Pro, the inverse of depth information from 0.1m to 250m is normalized for each pixel, and depths from 0 to 255 are assigned.
 In this method, the depth resolution of close objects is high, but in images where, for example, the ground, walls, grass, or small objects accidentally captured are in the foreground and the main subject is in the background, the depth gradation of the main subject becomes low.
 This results in an output with less depth detail (see the figure below).
 On the other hand, in the script of this tool, the original float depth information is multiplied by 10,000 and stored as `uint32`.
 Therefore, even if you zoom in on the main subject, the depth information is maintained as originally estimated, preserving the stereoscopic effect.

 ![fig2](https://github.com/user-attachments/assets/15175e2d-41d7-4a30-a5a5-6748065f1ff2)